Pistonite/celer/docs/src/plugin/getting-started.md

 can use plugins to personalize their view of the document (See [here](./settings.md) for more info)

 ## Concept
-A plugin in Celer is a piece of program that runs as part of the compiler.
-The (simplified) process goes as the following:

-1. The compiler parses the income files and celer-specific syntax like presets
-2. The compiler hands the compiled document to a plugin
-3. The plugin is free to make any changes to the document.
-Then it hands the document to the next plugin in line.
-4. After the last plugin is done modifying the document, it hands the document back to the compiler.
+Celer has 3 types of plugins:
+1. **Compiler Plugins**: These run as part of the compiler and can change the route programmatically.
+2. **Exporter Plugins**: These run after the compilation is done.
+They take the route as the input and produce some other file as the output.
+3. **Custom Widgets**: These are custom UI that can be used to display extra information in the document.

+Compiler and Exporter plugins are loaded into the route.
+Both route makers and route viewers can do this.
+Custom widgets can only be added by viewers.

-## Route Configuration
+## Compiler/Exporter Configuration
-To add a plugin to the compiler, use the `plugins` property in your `config`.
+To add a plugin to the route, use the `plugins` property in your `config`.

 The example below adds the built-in [Link Plugin](./link.md) to the compiler, which transforms `link` tags into clickable links.
 ```yaml